Merlin M4000: Hardware

 Merlin M4000 computers were packaged inside a substantial and heavy steel desktop case weighing approximately 12 kg.
 Inside the case was the main board, power supply, floppy and hard drives, and expansion cards.
 The design was reasonably modular as the case and main board were able to accommodate expansion cards and additional memory.

 A separate keyboard with 114 keys connected to the main unit using a reversed British telephone plug with the clip on the left hand side.
 Most monitors were amber monochrome but later colour screens were sold.

 An 8086 CPU was used.
 The maximum RAM was 768 KB, made up of 256 KB on the main board plus two additional 256 KB RAM cards.

 A security socket was located on the rear of the main unit although it is unclear how it was used in practice.

 Networking was accomplished using ARCNET or Cambridge Ring (computer network) LAN cards.
 An RS-232 optical fibre modem was also available.

 The M4204T and M4213T computers were TEMPEST certified to BTR/01/202(4).

 Storage media

 The M4204T had two internal 720 kB 5¼-inch floppy drives and the M4213T had one internal 720 kB 5¼-inch floppy drive and one internal hard drive with a capacity of either 10 MB or 20 MB.
 An external 76 MB hard drive and/or a 150 MB Tandberg QIC tape drive could also be connected to the M4000.

 Software

-The CP/M-86 and Concurrent DOS (CDOS) operating systems were developed for Merlin M4000 computers.
+The CP/M-86 and Concurrent DOS operating systems were developed for Merlin M4000 computers.
 PC DOS and MS-DOS applications could not be run directly, but it was practical for vendors to cross-port their applications, if there was sufficient demand.
-Wordstar was available and Prospero Pascal was a popular development platform.
+WordStar was available and Prospero Pascal was a popular development platform.

 Most Merlin M4000 computers were used to run bespoke software rather than off the shelf applications software.
 A few applications software packages were commercially available including: